 ABOUT ME AND MY ART

-Her work has been shown in galleries and museums, and has traveled to exhibitions and symposia in Canada, the USA, Brazil and Europe.
+Her work has been shown in galleries and museums, and has traveled to exhibitions in Canada, the USA, Brazil and Europe.

 Her oil paintings exude a quiet, calming atmosphere.
 She uses a palette knife and thinned oil to create vaporous, enigmatic, abstract vistas.
 At once representational and abstract.

 My main source of inspiration has its origins in the concept of freedom of movement.
 Indeed, it is without restraint that I give free rein to gestures and spontaneity.